As an Amazon Associate I earn from qualifying purchases.

 The Best Ultra-High Capacity Plus Size Kayak (and best fishing kayak for big guys)

 If you are not an experienced kayaker, let’s talk about an upleasant truth of kayaking.
 If you weight over 300lbs you might find it hard to row your kayak.
 Is you have a big belly or back fat the position in some kayaks wil not lend itself to ease of transport.
 So what’s the solution?
 Well it’s here!

 This is the best (and one of the cheapest) pedal powered kayaks on the market with a 400lb capacity.
 Yes, you heard that right…pedal powered.
 You just jump in, start cranking with your feet, and cruise away!
 Most people prefer the speed, the increased relaxation factor, and the better workout of using your feet as opposed to your arms.

 If you are a fisherman, this big man kayak will be even more welcome.
 Ever tried trolling in a paddle kayak?
 Forget about it.
 The pedal system here allows you to explore the lake while continuing to cast.

-Now, despite its great price point, the BKC PK13 is of the highest order of pedal kayaks.
-As far as spec, you can take the RA220 above, add a foot and a half, 100 pounds of capacity, and pedal power.
+The BKC PK13 is of the highest order of pedal kayaks.
+As far as specs it is similar to the RA220 above, add a foot and a half, 100 pounds of capacity, and pedal power.
 All for the perfect package.